 St Charles County is one of the fastest growing area in the Metro St Louis Region.
-With excellent School Districts (Francis Howell, Ft Zumwalt, St Charles, Orchard Farms, Wentzville and Washington), an easy commute to St Louis City and the entire Metro area via Interstate Highway 64/US Highway 40; the Page Avenue Extension, Highway 70 and Highway 367 and 364, their bridges this area boasts newer homes, a rapidly expanding job, commercial, industrial and retail base.
+With excellent School Districts (Francis Howell, Ft Zumwalt, St Charles, Orchard Farms and Wentzville), an easy commute to St Louis City and the entire Metro area via Interstate Highway 64/US Highway 40; the Page Avenue Extension, Highway 70 and Highway 367 and 364, their bridges this area boasts newer homes, a rapidly expanding job, commercial, industrial and retail base.

 St Charles County is home to many wonderful cities and towns.
-Among them you will find, Augusta, Cottleville, Dardenne Prairie, Flint Hill, Foristell, Josephville, Lake St Louis, New Melle, O'Fallon, Portage Des Sioux, St Charles, St Paul, St Peters, Weldon Springs, Weldon Spring Heights, Wentzville and West Alton.
+Among them you will find, Augusta, Cottleville, Dardenne Prairie, Flint Hill, Foristell, Josephville, Lake St Louis and the Lake St Louis Community Association, New Melle, O'Fallon, Portage Des Sioux, St Charles, St Paul, St Peters, Weldon Springs, Weldon Spring Heights, Wentzville and West Alton.